nadinengland/privy/README.md

 - One single property used per object.
 - One function per constructor to access private members
-- Additional operational objects such as secrets and sealers for each constructor.
+- One sealer per constructor to communcate between Privy and objects.
-- Gaining access to the private member object takes 7 additional function calls.
+- Gaining access to the private member object takes 2 additional function calls.
 - No support for prototypal inheritance _(currently)_.

 **Benefits:**